taurus-silver-17/Devops-ing4/README.md

 4. [How to launch it](#nasa)

 ## This is the introduction <a name="introduction"></a>
+The purpose of this directory is to respond to an homework of Devops.
+The goal is to put into practice the right methodology for a Devops project.

 ## Requirements for this project <a name="assignements"></a>
  As a reminder, here are the notation criteria for the DEVOPS project: